8 Students, 2 Teachers Killed In Santa Fe High School Shooting

 Kimberly Jessica Vaughan

-Kimberly Jessica Vaughan was among the students in the art class Friday morning, according to a Facebook message by her mother Rhonda Hart, who wrote the post after failing to hear from her daughter.
+Kimberly Jessica Vaughan was also among the students in the art class Friday morning, according to a Facebook message by her mother Rhonda Hart, who wrote the post after failing to hear from her daughter.

 Hart updated her feed with other posts, including a call for gun control. " Folks-call your damn senators.
 Call your congressmen.
 We need GUN CONTROL.
 WE NEED TO PROTECT OUR KIDS," she wrote.

 Hours later she added, "#fightforkim #kimberlyjessica #oneof10 We need to fight for our kids.
-This is complete bull****.
+This is complete bull****."

 Shana Fisher

-Note: An earlier version of this story misspelled Jared Conard Black's name as Jared Conrad Black.